Go back

 • Long term: risk of type 2 diabetes

-A balanced breakfast helps to avoid fluctuations in your blood sugar levels.
-This prevents a morning dip and sets the tone for an energetic day.
+A balanced breakfast helps prevent blood sugar fluctuations.
+This prevents a morning slump and sets the tone for an energetic day.

 Common mistakes at breakfast